Web-eWorks/microluxe20/src/markdown/microluxe20_handbook.md

 The order in which characters take their turns in combat is determined by rolling d20 + DEX bonus for **initiative** at the start of each round (ties are settled with a re-roll).

+When all characters (including Gamemaster's characters) have taken their turn, the round is over.
+If there are any opponents left alive or not incapacitated, a new round begins.
+Otherwise, combat is over.

+### Attacking

 When making an attack, roll a d20, adding the appropriate **attack bonus** for the action.
 If the resulting total is greater than your opponent's Armor Class (AC), it's a hit.
 Rolling a 20 on the die (Natural 20) is an automatic hit, dealing additional damage equal to your weapon's maximum damage.
 Rolling a 1 on the die (Natural 1) is an automatic fail, dealing no damage regardless of the attack bonus.

 **Melee attack bonus** = STR bonus + Physical Skill